A variational quantum algorithm for the Feynman-Kac formula: Conclusion

 \section{Conclusion}

 We have proposed a quantum algorithm to transition from stochastic differential equations involving Wiener processes $X_1, X_2, \cdots, X_D$ to partial differential equations $\tfrac{\partial u}{\partial t} = \mathcal{G} u$ where $u$ is the expectation of the Wiener processes.
 The resulting PDEs have been simulated through variational quantum imaginary time evolution (VarQITE).
 We have seen that well-known PDEs such as Schr\"{o}dinger, heat and Fokker-Planck equations can be recast through this type of methodology and thereby can be unified in the single framework of the Feynman-Kac formula.
 Moreover, we have maintained a high degree of generality by allowing arbitrarily many Brownian motions per stochastic process and high dimensionality.
-Some of the resulting PDEs do not preserve $\ell_2$ norm, such as the heat equation which is preserves probability distributions.
+However when dealing with dimensional cases, the expressivity of the ansatz will limit the accuracy of the results.
+Therefore, as the dimension of the problem increases one has to improve or enhance the ansatz accordingly.
+Some of the resulting PDEs do not preserve $\ell_2$ norm, such as the heat equation which preserves probability distributions.
 This represents a non-trivial obstacle and we have utilized novel ideas to maintain the solution approximately normalized throughout the quantum evolution by introducing a proxy to the $\ell_1$ norm.

 The algorithm has shown substantial agreement in the solution of the PDE through VarQITE, classical Monte Carlo and forward Euler in a sufficiently complex and non-trivial problem involving an anisotropic Fokker-Planck equation in $(2+1)$ dimensions.
 Because obtaining the full solution to the PDE is an expensive problem, we need to instead address obtaining the multidimensional moments of the solution through quantum techniques.
 In order to do so, we have decomposed the second order differential operator $\mathcal{G}$ from the PDE into a feasible set of unitaries composed of few-qubit gates.
 For a suitable function $f$, the moments $\mathbb{E}[f(X_1, X_2, \cdots, X_D)]$ can be computed by approximating $f$ with its multidimensional Taylor series to a fixed order and this approximation can be improved by increasing the number of qubits to allow for finer resolution.
 These moments can be computed through QPE or Hadamard tests with potential advantages depending on the concrete situation.